pubgeo/dfc2019/README.md

 For more information visit IEEE's [2019 Data Fusion Contest](http://www.grss-ieee.org/community/technical-committees/data-fusion/data-fusion-contest/).

 ## Cloning this repository
 This repository contains large model files used by baseline algorithms.
 The model files do not need to be downloaded, but are provided as a convenience.
-Please use [git lfs](https://git-lfs.github.com/) when cloning to have access to these models.
+Please use [git lfs](https://git-lfs.github.com/] when cloning to have access to these models.
+If you did not install and initialize git lfs before cloning, you can simply run `git lfs fetch` after locally initializing git lfs.

 ## Contest Tracks
 ### Track 1: Single View Semantic 3D